spcourse/python/en/packages/10 packages.md

 ## Create a new package

 Managing big projects can quickly become quite a challenge.
 A good way to keep bigger projects manageable is by making it more modular: split your program up in distinct modules that can be tested individually.
-Lets have a look at how we can do this.
+Let's have a look at how we can do this.

-We start with a folder called `my_project` containing one python file called `my_program.py`.
+We'll start with a folder called `my_project` containing one Python file called `my_program.py`.
 So we have the following project structure:

     my_project
     |_> my_program.py